RobertLeisner/CodingBasics/doc/CodingStyle/CodingStyle.md

 The main method of a XXX factory should be named CreateInstance, return a XXX instance and have only specific parameters needed to build the concrete instance of XXX.

 General dependencies should be injected via ctor of XXX factory class.
-The XXX instance create by the factory can get them injected via its ctor in the CreateInstance method.
+The XXX instance created by the factory can get them injected via its ctor in the CreateInstance method.

 ## Naming conventions

-XXXDto  For DTO (data transfer objects)
+**XXXDto**  For DTO (data transfer objects)

-XXXManager	Business logic layer for XXX.
+**XXXManager**	Business logic layer for XXX.
 Other postfixes like Provider, Logger etc may be helpful for subordinated business logic classes

-XXXService Database and database technology specific services for XXX, i.e. SqlServer specific implementation
+**XXXService** Database and database technology specific services for XXX, i.e. SqlServer specific implementation

-XXXFactory	Factory for XXX instances
+**XXXFactory**	Factory for XXX instances

-XXXFactoryFactory Factory for XXX factories
+**XXXFactoryFactory** Factory for XXX factories